 If you don’t want to have a partner that shares income with you, then find a partner who also wants to start a separate blog and team up for motivation.

-Know where you plan to get your traffic from.
+Decide where you plan to get blog traffic from.

 How did we succeed in getting so much traffic?